Stanley Mills (footballer): Career

 Mills joined Everton from Leeds United in 2018.
 In July 2021, he signed his first professional contract, signing a two-year deal.
 In July 2022, he made the first team squad for a pre-season tour of the USA.
 The following month, after making his first team debut on tour, he extended his contract until 2025.
 On 23 August 2022, he made his professional debut as a substitute in a 1–0 win over Fleetwood Town in the EFL Cup.

+On 27 July 2023, Mills joined League One club Oxford United on a season-long loan deal.
+The loan deal was cut short in January 2024 after he suffered a serious knee injury and returned to Everton for treatment.

+On 31 January 2025, Mills returned to Oxford on a permanent deal.

 Personal life

 Mills is the son of former England international Danny Mills.
+His brother is British runner George Mills.